Kid-friendly Museums and Attractions

 hollywoodwaxentertainment.com

-A wax museum may not be for everyone, but here’s your chance to “get up close and personal with your favorite stars” – or at least, wax versions of them.
+Here’s your chance to “get up close and personal with your favorite stars” – or at least, wax versions of them.
 Snap photos with celebrities including Sandra Bullock and Jackie Chan – the museum provides props to take your selfie to the next level.

 3235 76 County Blvd. & Hwy 165, Branson